dreamswag/ci5/README.md

 ## 🛡️ The Architecture – Hybrid Control Plane ⚔️

+"**Docker-on-Router**" usually means:

+* the entire network loses connectivity as soon as Docker sneezes.

 **Why Your Internet Never Dies (Default Behaviour)**

 | Path           | Runs Where        | Job                                      | If It Crashes → Internet Impact              |